I thought I was unsure about having kids, but could I even afford them?

 Kate Daly, a co-parenting expert argues that women being forced out of work creates a culture of dependency and poverty.
 As the co-founder of online divorce services company amicable, she’s seen first-hand how depending on a partner financially can be problematic if relationships break down.

-Daley believes equal parental leave would help women return to work and progress in the workforce.
+Daly believes equal parental leave would help women return to work and progress in the workforce.
 The UK has the worst paternity leave in Europe, employers are mandated to give partners only 10 working days off, leaving many new mothers finding the first few days at home especially lonesome, says Becca Maberly, founder of A Mother Place.
-Increasing men’s entitlement to paid leave not only distributes unpaid care responsibilities, it’s also vital in reducing the gender pay gap, argues Daley, who campaigns for fairer family law.
+Increasing men’s entitlement to paid leave not only distributes unpaid care responsibilities, it’s also vital in reducing the gender pay gap, argues Daly, who campaigns for fairer family law.

 About three months into my maternity leave, a colleague called out of the blue to ask when I might return as the department was getting busy.